muhamadsafa/muhamadsafa/README.md

 - 👋 Hi, I’m @muhamadsafa
 - 👀 I’m interested in Web Development and Data Analyst
-- 🌱 I’m currently learning HTML, CSS, PHP,
+- 🌱 I’m currently learning HTML, CSS, PHP, and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 muhamadsafa/muhamadsafa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.